gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 First, it was a `sh` script.
 Not that it's wrong, but it would be wrong to say it's truely multiplatform.
 Also, all the dependency data was in the script, including the arguments to pass to cmake, git repository and even package name.

 Then, there was a distribution problem.
-How to deal with multiple project?
+The data about which package to install was embedded in the script.
+How should we deal with multiple project?
 Add the script to the git repository?
 Then when updating dependencies or the script itself I need to repeat the update everywhere?
 And if I choose the gitsubmodule approach to distribute the script, how do I represent multiple projects with different dependencies?

-### Something Better?

-We had to deal with these issues and make a choice.
-We already wasted too much time on configuration!

-We started by distributed the script by copy it in all of our projects and libraries, and modified the script for different dependency set.
-Of course, it became hard to track which project was on which version of the script, and errors were creeping in different versions of the script.

-After experimenting, we decided to ship the script in his own submodule.
-We added the union of all our dependencies in it.
-It became much easier to maintain it.

 Clearly, we needed something better.
 Something that would be reliable, easy to use and easier to add new libraries than modifying a script.